seankarson/docs/aux-documentation/above-eviction-heap-percent.md

 immediate and urgent action is *not* needed.
 Instead, monitor to determine if and when further changes are indicated.

-## How the situation manifests (presents):
+## Symptoms May Include
-A message is logged at the info level when monitoring detects that the threshold is crossed.
+ - A message is logged at the info level when monitoring detects that the threshold is crossed.
-Evictions occur.
+ - Evictions occur.

-## Action to take:
+## Action to Take
 Track heap space usage over time.
 If usage is consistently above the heap-eviction-percentage, such that evictions occur, implement one or more of the following:

-1. Increase the configured value for eviction-heap-percentage.
+ - Increase the configured value for eviction-heap-percentage.
 Be aware that the standard recommendation is for the eviction-heap-percentage to be 10% lower than the critical-heap-percentage and 10% higher than